hawraa212/Transformers/README.md

 Transformer models can’t process raw text directly, so the first step of our pipeline is to convert the text inputs into numbers that the model can make sense of.To do this, we use the AutoTokenizer class and its from_pretrained() method.
 We can download our pretrained model the same way we did with our tokenizer. 🤗 Transformers provides an AutoModel class which also has a from_pretrained() method
+Postprocessing step:
+Our model prediction
+We have successfully reproduced the three steps of the pipeline: preprocessing with tokenizers, passing the inputs through the model, and postprocessing